 Since we are interested in the LSTM learning storage information implicitly, it is useful to also add a benchmark where observed storage is explicitly provided to the LSTM model.
-As such we also compare a version of Model 1 (denoted as Model 1*) that is provided inflow, storage and the day of the year rather only inflow and day of the year.
+As such we also compare a version of Model 1 (denoted as Model 1-S) that is provided inflow, storage and the day of the year rather only inflow and day of the year.

 Model Diagnostics